-Not for the exam: These analyses can explain the results of the Jeffrey et al. study and the Roose & Williams study I describe above.
+The following is not for the exam: These analyses can explain the results of the Jeffrey et al. study and the Roose & Williams study I describe above.
 Consistent with this, Daniels argues that it is better to set easy goals and then gradually increase them over time - because performance is "successful" more immediately.
 However, note my caution above re ensuring that if tangible or monetary rewards are based on goal attainment, higher rewards should be provided when workers meet higher goals.

 Also, not for the exam but interestingly, there is no set criterion for when a goal is too easy, "challenging but attainable", and too difficult.
 Researchers from a traditional goal setting perspective have operationalized this to some extent by determining the percentage of employees (or participants in studies) who have met a specified goal in the past.
-Difficult goals have sometimes been defined as a goal that only 10% of employees can meet (called stretch goals by Daniels), while a challenging but achievable goals has been defined as a goal that 50% to 20% of employees can meet (note that is a very large range) and if set at those levels 50% to 80% of the employees will still not be able to meet the goal!
+Difficult goals have sometimes been defined as a goal that only 10% of employees can meet (also called stretch goals), while a challenging but achievable goals has been defined as a goal that 50% to 20% of employees can meet (note that is a very large range) and if set at those levels 50% to 80% of the employees will still not be able to meet the goal!

-- 27. 335,1.
+- 24. ppt and lecture: List Dickinson's dos and don'ts re goal setting strategies. - 25.
+335,1.
 "Commitment" is an interesting issue.
 All of the factors listed in the last sentence are important.
-For the exam, be able to list them, noting very carefully the part about reward. - 28.
+For the exam, be able to list them, noting very carefully the part about reward. - 26.
 335, 6 and ppt.
-Does participating in goal setting increase performance? - 29.
+Does participating in goal setting increase performance? - 27.
 A. Based on the following, when implementing a performance improvement intervention, what specific components should be included? - 1.
 We know that the combination of goals and feedback is more effective than either alone. (from both traditional IO and OBM studies) - 2.
 Although no direct comparisons have been done, the literature suggests that graphic feedback is the most effective type of feedback to use with goals: better than written or vocal. (preferably the graphic feedback should be provided at least once a week) (from on OBM studies) - 3.
-Performance improves more when consequences are added. (this next part is not for the exam, but performance has improved more when monetary rather than nonmonetary incentives were used) (from both traditional IO and OBM studies) - Thus (and finally the answer to 6A): When possible, (a) goals, (b) graphic feedback that shows performance over time at least once a week, (c) performance consequences, preferably monetary. - B. When using group rather than individual goals, what factor should be taken into account?
+Performance improves more when consequences are added. (this next part is not for the exam, but performance has improved more when monetary rather than nonmonetary incentives were used) (from both traditional IO and OBM studies) - Thus (and finally the answer to 27A): When possible, (a) goals, (b) graphic feedback that shows performance over time at least once a week, (c) performance consequences, preferably monetary. - B. When using group rather than individual goals, what factor should be taken into account?
 Why?